 Long-term toxicity studies involve exposing model organisms to a material over an extended period to evaluate its chronic effects.
 These studies are essential for ensuring the safety of materials intended for long-term use in biomedical applications.

-CD BioSciences' in vivo biocompatibility study services provide a comprehensive, reliable, and compliant solution for researchers working with sustainable materials.
+CD BioSustainable' in vivo biocompatibility study services provide a comprehensive, reliable, and compliant solution for researchers working with sustainable materials.
 These services ensure that clients receive high-quality data to support their research and development efforts.
 If you are interested in our services, please contact us for more information.

 Our products and services are for research use only and cannot be used for any clinical purposes.